Fire disrupts COP30 climate talks as UN chief urges deal

 Thousands of delegates were evacuated as security staff formed a human barrier across the hallway.

-"We hope that everyone has managed to evacuate safely as well," she added.
+"We hope that everyone has managed to evacuate safely as well," she wrote in a Facebook post.

 DRAFTING DOCUMENTS, DEADLINES MISSED